christopherritter/scsd-strategic-plan/Glossary.md

+# GLOSSARY OF TERMS

-Authentic Assessment - The measurement of intellectual accomplishments that are worthwhile, significant, and meaningful, as compared to multiple choice standardized tests.
+**Authentic Assessment -** The measurement of intellectual accomplishments that are worthwhile, significant, and meaningful, as compared to multiple choice standardized tests.
 Authentic Assessment can be devised by the teacher, or in collaboration with the student by engaging student voice.
 When